vi/dive/README.md

-          -O --no-fds           Don't let client set file descriptors -M --no-umask         Don't let client set umask -n --signals          Transfer all signals from dive -w --no-wait          Don't fork and wait for exit code --                    prepend this to each command line ('--' is mandatory) Note that the program being started using "--" with '-e' or '-u' or '-P' options should be
+          -O --no-fds           Don't let client set file descriptors -M --no-umask         Don't let client set umask -n --signals          Transfer all signals from dive --signals-pgid     Transfer all signals from dive to the process group -w --no-wait          Don't fork and wait for exit code --                    prepend this to each command line ('--' is mandatory) Note that the program being started using "--" with '-e' or '-u' or '-P' options should be